mees-van-wel/hexa-center-website/src/routes/guide/healthcare/dossiers/index.md

 ## 1. Dossier definition

 A dossier in Hexa Center is a fully customizable report linked to an individual client or multiple clients.
 Dossiers can be customized according to your organisational needs, by adding sections, notes and even files like pictures and videos.
-More information about programs can be found on the [Programs](/medical/programs "Programs") page.
+More information about programs can be found on the [Programs](../programs/index.md "Programs") page.

 ## 2. Dossier overview

 The dossier overview can be found by clicking on dossiers, found under the medical header section.
 By navigating to the dossier overview page an overview of all dossiers will be generated.
 To view a users' dossier you can also navigate to the user overview.
 Click on the user you want to view the dossiers of and click on the dossier under the dossier section.
 If no dossiers exist for that user, the dossier section will not be visible.
 You can only access the dossier overview if you have sufficient permissions to do so.
 The required permissions to view, edit or create dossiers are listed in the overview section on the right side of your screen.
-More information about roles and permissions can be found on the [Roles](../system/roles "Roles") page.
+More information about roles and permissions can be found on the [Roles and Permissions](../../essentials/roles/index.md "Roles and permissions") page.

 ![Dossier overview](/images/guide/dossiers.jpg "Dossier overview")

+## 2.1 Items overview

+Via the `Items` section, found on the right side of your screen, you can filter between showing only programs, notes, or files added to this dossier.
+By **default** this filter is set to the **programs** view.

 ## 3. Creating dossiers

-A dossier can be created via the dossier overview page.
 Click on the `+ New` button to start the dossier creation process.
 Unlike other elements, a dossier does not have a name.
 A dossier's name is automatically generated using the dossiers creation date and its number.
 Click on the empty `Clients field` to start selecting clients.
 Added clients are added to the `Clients field` and can be easily removed by clicking on the small `X` icon next to that client's name.
 Once all clients are added, click on the `+ Create` button to finalize the creation process.

 ## 4. Editing dossiers

 To edit a dossier, first select the dossier you would like to edit from the list of available dossiers.
 Please refer to the screenshot below to see what the editing dossier screen looks like.

-![Dossier editing](/images/guide/dossiers-update.jpg "Dossier editing") After navigating to the dossier you want to edit you will be able to add dossier items via the timeline system.
+![Dossier editing](/images/guide/dossiers-update.jpg "Dossier editing")

+After navigating to the dossier you want to edit you will be able to add dossier items via the timeline system.
 A detailed explanation on how to add dossier items can be found by reading section 6: **Adding dossier items**.

 ### 4.1 Adding and removing clients